Lamden/docs/docs/basics_smart_contracts.md

 6. In the field `Name` enter the name of the contract.
 7. Click on the `Confirm Transaction`.

-If your smart-contract does not have any errors, it will be submitted without any warnings , and you will get a message that `Contract is Okay`.
+If your smart-contract does not have any errors, it will be submitted without any warnings, and you will get a message that `Contract is Okay`.

 ### Submission through `Lamden-js` library.